 A Good Credit Score is Critical

-With the business assets sitting in a different legal entity, there is a need for the business owner to manage the credit and credit score not only for themselves personally, but also for the business.
+With the business assets sitting in a different legal entity, there is a need for the business owner to manage the credit and credit score not only for themselves personally but also for the business.
 This is not to say that a business owner can be loose with their business credit and walk away from money they owe to others.
-However, the system we work in puts a high value on our credit score for so many aspects of our personal and business life.
+However, the system we work with inputs a high value on our credit score for so many aspects of our personal and business life.

-This applies especially when borrowing money, buying a car, applying for a job etc, it is critical to manage each credit report and score in its own right.
-If something untoward therefore happens that means the business has to close down, the personal credit score and report of the owner is not damaged and life can go on.
+This applies especially when borrowing money, buying a car, applying for a job, etc, it is critical to managing each credit report and score in its own right.
+If something untoward therefore happens that means the business has to close down, the personal credit score and report of the owner are not damaged and life can go on.

 This applies equally to a buyer that wishes to buy a business.
 With the many personal bankruptcies from the housing crash and the difficulty trying to get a job, many are turning to buy a business.
 However, the banks are not willing lenders even for SBA loans if the borrower has a personal bankruptcy even if it goes back many years.

-The financial system provides a lot of incentive to manage money correctly.
+The financial system provides a lot of incentives to manage money correctly.
 Interest paid is able to be deducted to lower tax payments, credit is available from suppliers for a period of time of say 30 days so sales can be made in advance of payment, and many other benefits.
-Managing and protecting a credit score is a critical requirement to enjoy all the upside.
+Managing and protecting a credit score is a critical requirement to enjoy all the upsides.

 For more immediate help you are welcome to send an email to Andrew Rogerson or give me a call on 916 570-2674.